 - Festaff provide volunteer wristbanding staff for Glastonbury, you work 3 x 8 hour shifts for your ticket and the rest of the time is yours to soak up the Festival and have fun with your friends.www.festaff.co.uk

-- Places now all taken.
-Recyclers/Litter pickers are recruited by the Festival.
+- Recyclers/Litter pickers are recruited by the Festival.
 Initially people who have worked successfully before are approached, thereafter applications are taken from those who get in touch with the Festival.
-To apply to work at Glastonbury 2014, please call 01749 899086 or email firstname.lastname@example.org
+To apply for this work at Glastonbury 2015, please contact Fiona direct on 01749 899086 or email firstname.lastname@example.org.

 - If you have medical, paramedic or first aid qualifications, you can apply to join Dr Chris Howes’ team of volunteers by completing the application on the website www1.festival-medical.com.